Best hikes in the world

 Tongariro Crossing, New Zealand (Migrating Miss)

 The Tongariro Crossing in New Zealand is one of the best day hikes in the country, and one of the best in the world!
-The 19.4-kilometer walk includes the ascent and descent of Mount Tongariro, an active volcano, alongside steaming vents, colorful crater lakes, ancient valleys and other alpine terrains.
+The 19.4-kilometre walk includes the ascent and descent of Mount Tongariro, an active volcano, alongside steaming vents, colourful crater lakes, ancient valleys and other alpine terrains.
 The walk is challenging, thanks to the mountainous terrain, and you should allow a full day to complete it.
 In the summer the trail can be busy as the walk has become more and more popular with tourists and locals alike.

 The Tongariro Crossing is a one-way trail so you need to organize transport from the end back to the beginning if you’ve left a vehicle there, and in summer there are further parking restrictions which mean you need to organize a shuttle from a nearby town.
 The area is notorious for fast-changing weather, so you need to be vigilant in checking the forecast and be prepared to turn back if the weather becomes bad after you’d begun the walk.
 I attempted it twice before I finally managed to finish it!
 The Tongariro Crossing is one of the best walks I’ve ever done because of the diverse terrain and the epic views.